gbwey/predicate-typed/README.md

   * OAN ascii without colors
   * OU unicode plus colors (for Windows: chcp 65001)

-* BoolT is a GADT that holds the return value from evaluating the type level expression
+* BoolT is an ADT that holds the return value from evaluating the type level expression
-   * TrueT : predicate is true
-   * FalseT : predicate is false
-   * PresentT a : 'a' is any other value
+   * PresentT a : 'a' is any value
    * FailT String : indicates a failure with an error message

 # testing the dsl